PrincetonUniversity/cnh/Analysis/Harvesting_Strategies/motivation.md

 Existing modeling framework for foraging strategies

++ Optimal foraging theory
+    + Assumption that consumers will forage in such a way as to maximize energy intake per unit time (Krivan 2010).
+    + Work began with MacArthur and Pianka (1966) which considered how individuals should forage in a heterogeneous environment.
+        + assumptions
+        + questions it answers
+        + limitations
+    + Charnov (1976) extended this to diet choice adn first proposed the Marginal Value Theorum
 + producer scroungers (only tells you for social or not, assumes a single patch and random distribution)
 + patch choice (single forager, no social information, small patches)
 + diet choice (single forager, no patches, random encounter with food items)
 + group size (can incorporate patches but only tells you when you should share food, not about particular patch foraging choices)
+    +
 + How to weave together?

 Possibilities